connor-brooks/gptx/README.md

 $ echo "dog elephant snake bee whale" | gptx "sort these by weight" whale, elephant, dog, snake, bee
 ```
-The output of GPTX can of course be piped or redirected just like any other CLI application.
+The output of gptx can of course be piped or redirected just like any other CLI application.
 For example: `cat main.rs | gptx -r rs "add comments to this code" > main.commented.rs`, which would created a commented version of `main.rs`.